 P&O is operating its daily Hull-Rotterdam ferry service as normal.

-DFDS is running a reduced service on its Newcastle-Amsterdam route, 3-4x weekly.
+DFDS is running a daily service on its Newcastle-Amsterdam route.